3box/3box-js/README.md

 ```

 ### Get, set, and remove data
-To get private data, or modify public or private data in a users 3box you first have to open it by calling the `openBox` method.
+To get or modify data in a user's 3Box, first open their 3Box by calling the openBox method.
 This method prompts the user to authenticate your dapp and returns a promise with a threeBox instance.
 You can only set, get, and remove data of users that are currently interacting with your dapp.
 Below `web3provider` refers to the object that you would get from `web3.currentProvider`, or request directly from the web3 browser, e.g. MetaMask.

+#### Open 3Box session
 Using `async/await`
 ```js
 const threeBox = await ThreeBox.openBox('0x12345abcde', web3provider)